 If your employment with King County ends due to a layoff, resignation, or dismissal, the following information will help guide you through the transition and tie up any loose ends.
 To view a printable copy of this information, go to the Leaving Employment Guide.
 To watch a presentation with this information, go to Leaving Employment Video.
 For information specific to retirement, please go to the Retirement page.

 Use the Leaving Employment Guide to guide you through the separation process and ensure all tasks are completed before your last working day.
 Some of the things you'll need to do:

-- Notify your supervisor, Human Resources, and Payroll of your plans for separation using the Leaving County Employment form.
+- If you are resigning or have been terminated, notify your supervisor, Human Resources, and Payroll of your plans for separation using the Leaving Employment Form.

 - Prior to departure, review and manage records according to the Records Retention Policy.

 - Turn in your ORCA pass/ID badge/keycard and other King County property.

 - Decide whether to continue your King County medical, dental, and vision coverage through COBRA, and whether to continue your King County life and disability insurance (see details below).